thortoken/neo-ico-smartcontract/README.md

 testinvoke 0xd95fd65c6019b63ff6c9a8d7a26ff5171e57b69f airdrop ['AaYZVFjjxae4tiXjCepwp7tEAhn4SwF9Nu', 1000]
 ```

-#### Current Status: In Progress
+#### Current Status: In Testing

-Thor Token engineering team is actively working on the smart contract for both of the upcoming pre-sale & crowd-sale.
-More information regarding the KYC and Whitelist process will be annouced soon.
-Please join our Telegram to get the most up to date information about our progress. https://t.me/joinchat/F-UKj1Md5AilZgV9zU0Dwg
+Thor Token team is at the final testing stage of this ICO smart contract.
+Contract is set to by published on the Testnet